GARBAGE / RECYCLING

 Advanced Disposal Landfill, Calumet County, and local governments have coordinated to offer local drop off options for the safe disposal of hazardous wastes and recycling of used electronics.

-Hazardous Waste Disposal: Dates, times, and locations for hazardous waste drop off programs being held throughout the county:
+Hazardous Waste Disposal: Dates, times, and locations for hazardous waste drop off programs being held throughout the county can be found by clicking on the link below:

 Computers and televisions break or become unwanted.
 So do fluorescent light bulbs, microwave ovens, dehumidifiers, and a number of other items that shouldn’t be thrown in the trash.
 Help protect the county’s water resources, and think twice before you toss these items.
 Finding an environmentally safe disposal option for these and other hard-to-manage items doesn’t have to be complicated if you know where to look.
 One good place to start is www.calumetrecycles.com where lists of recycling options for each of the following items are included.